 The City is always looking for opportunities to purchase land to assist the development of housing.
 This includes land banking for the development of owner and rental housing, senior and family housing, transit-oriented housing, and mixed-use developments.
-Currently, the City owns two properties within downtown San Mateo, one of which is at the intersection of 4th Ave and Railroad Ave.
-The sites comprise a surface parking lot for a closed toy store, referred to as the Talbot's site.
+Currently, the City owns two properties within downtown San Mateo, one of which is at the intersection of 4th Avenue and Railroad Avenue.
+The sites comprise a surface parking lot for Talbot's, a closed toy store.
 The City plans to use this site for the development of affordable housing in a public/private partnership with a \$1 per year lease.
-This site is included in the Sites Inventory as there is a proposal to develop 60 units affordable at the very-low to low-income levels, including family housing, on this site as part of a larger mixed-use development on this block.
+This site is included in the Sites Inventory as there is a proposal to develop 71 units affordable at the very-low to low-income levels, including family housing and one manager's unit, on this site as part of a larger mixed-use development on this block.
 Details about the site characteristics and development proposal are shown on the Figure 1 map and included below in Section 4.4 as the "Bespoke Project."
-The Sites Inventory also identifies a third City owned parcel, located at 4142 S El Camino Real, that is currently vacant.
-Programs to support the development of affordable housing on both of these sites are included in Policy H1.2 of the base document.
+The Sites Inventory also identifies a third City owned parcel, located at 4142 S. El Camino Real, that is currently vacant.
+Programs to support the development of affordable housing on both of these sites are included in Policy H 1.2 of the base document.